 In September 2004, LP entered into a new five-year revolving credit facility.
 The new facility, which will expire in September 2009, provides for committed borrowing capacity of \$150 million.
 Subject to the willingness of existing or new lenders under the credit facility to advance additional funds, LP may increase its borrowing capacity under the facility by up to an additional \$100 million.
 Based upon recent financial performance, the facility requires LP to cash collateralize the borrowings and letters of credit outstanding under the facility.
-At December 31, 2008, LP had no borrowing capacity, totaled approximately \$34.7 million as of December 31, 2008 and were cash collateralized with \$36.5 million.
+At December 31, 2008, LP had no borrowings outstanding under the facility.
+Letters of credit issued and outstanding, which reduce LP's borrowing capacity, totaled approximately \$34.7 million as of December 31, 2008 and were cash collateralized with \$36.5 million.